aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 # fig.savefig('../figures/eulerSlope.png', dpi=300)
 ```

 Do you notice something 'surprising' in this plot?
-Earlier we mentioned an accuracy of second order for the forward Euler method but here we observe an accuracy of first order.
+Earlier we mentioned an accuracy of second-order for the forward Euler method but here we observe an accuracy of first-order.
 In fact, there is a straightforward explanation for this.
-We said "...that the forward Euler method is second order for going from $t$ to $t+dt$".
+We said "...that the forward Euler method is second-order for going from $t$ to $t+dt$".
 Here we are comparing values after $N$ time steps with $\displaystyle N=\frac{t_f-t_i}{dt}$.
 The total error is proportional to the product of the error made at each time step multiplied by the number of steps.
 As the latter scales as $dt^{-1}$, the total error scales like $dt^2 / dt = dt$.
 One says that **the error made during one time step accumulates during the computation**.

 ### Numerical stability of the forward Euler method

-For the radioactive decay equation, the forward Euler method does a decent job: when reducing the time step, the solution converges to the exact solution, albeit only with first order accuracy.
+For the radioactive decay equation, the forward Euler method does a decent job: when reducing the time step, the solution converges to the exact solution, albeit only with first-order accuracy.
 Let us now focus on another crucial property of numerical schemes called *numerical stability*.

 For the problem of radioactive decay, we first observe that according to equation \eqref{eq:ForwardEuler2} we have: